Medical First Responder services providing 9-1-1 response in Wisconsin must:

 - Follow approved protocols.

 Per Ch.
 256, Wis.
 Stats., and Wisconsin Administrative Code DHS 110, every group that operates as or advertises as providing medical first response must submit an operational plan and obtain a license as a medical first responder service.
-Additionally, all individuals operating as first responders with a 9-1-1 response service must be trained through a department (DHS) approved first responder training program and obtain and maintain a state certificate.
+All individuals operating as first responders with a 9-1-1 response service must be trained through a department (DHS) approved first responder training program and obtain and maintain a state certificate.

 There continues to be unlicensed First Responder services and uncertified Medical First Responders operating in Wisconsin.
 Many of these services and individuals are providing medical first response without the benefit of approved or current training.
 Others may have completed an approved curriculum and maintained that knowledge with regular refreshers but failed to be properly certified.
 We encourage all dispatch centers statewide to make sure that any First Responder service they are dispatching are properly licensed.
 They could require the Service Director to provide a copy of their Service license to validate it.